openebs-archive/openebs-docs/docs/percona.md

 NAME                                               READY   STATUS    RESTARTS   AGE monitoring-0                                       1/1     Running   0          70m
 ```
 In the previous section, we have made the required changes on the CR YAML spec.
 Let’s install the PXC cluster using the following command.
+Ensure your current directory is the cloned Percona directory.
 ```
 $ kubectl apply -f deploy/cr.yaml
 ```
-After applying the above command, you may see that cluster1-pxc-0 pod started in CreateContainerConfigError state.
+After applying the above command, you may see that cluster1-pxc-0 pod started in `CreateContainerConfigError` state.
 ```
 $  kubectl get pod
 NAME                                               READY   STATUS                       RESTARTS   AGE